ajrulez/fetch/README.md

 ```

 Every parameter of `query` can be specified by calling additional optional
-methods, and you can use a custom transformation to build your own objects:
+methods, and you can use a custom `Converter` to build your own objects:

 ```java
 List<Thing> things = QueryBuilder.db("my_table")